Business Enterprise Program Licensee Training (BEPLT)

 Candidates can complete the online student enrollment form at any time.
 However, candidates cannot begin the course of study until NABM has received a signed authorization form from a referring Vocational Rehabilitation Counselor.

-For current Randolph-Sheppard vendors and rehabilitation professionals seeking to enroll in individual models, NABM must receive your payment in order to begin your study.
+For current Randolph-Sheppard vendors and rehabilitation professionals seeking to enroll in individual modules, NABM must receive your payment in order to begin your study.

 Please submit the enrollment application ONLY if you are enrolling in your first BEPLT module.
-When you are ready to enroll in another course or module, contact the Student Services Department.
+When you are ready to enroll in another course or module, please contact your instructor.